A creamy, dairy-free ice cream cake with a secret ingredient: tofu!

 A low-glycemic, raw, vegan dessert just in time for summer solstice.

-are two of my favourite natural sweeteners when trying to make healthier desserts.
+Maple syrup and dates are two of my favourite natural sweeteners when trying to make healthier desserts.
 They are both low on the glycemic index which means they help manage blood sugar levels better than other sweeteners (ex. sugar, honey).
-This is especially important for women with PCOS who are predisposed to developing metabolic syndrome
+This is especially important for women with PCOS who are predisposed to developing metabolic syndrome.

 Ingredients (makes 12):